Interview: South London’s Kemi Ade Goes from Victim, to Villain, to Artist-to-Watch in “Gaslight”

 Kemi Ade is taking control of her situation – in more ways than one.

 The South London-based singer/songwriter recently returned from a two-year hiatus with “Gaslight,” a seductive, sweaty upheaval of the heart and soul.
 Full of thick, pulsing bass licks and intoxicating rhythms – all connected through her enchanting, silken vocals – the track demands our undivided attention as the artist spills her guts.
-Intimate, impassioned, and intense, “Gaslight” speaks to the artist’s own experiences with emotional abuse and manipulation in a relationship, where her point of view and feelings were invalidated to the point where she didn’t know who to trust or what was real.
+Intimate, impassioned, and intense, “Gaslight” speaks to the artist’s own experiences with emotional abuse and manipulation in a relationship, where her point of view and feelings were invalidated to the point where she couldn’t trust her partner, and was unsure of what was real.

 It’s also about her own agency in that situation, and what she did (and didn’t do) in that fragile state of mind.